What should you do if an employee is overpaid?

 Throughout this guide, we’ll explore a number of precautions an employer can take If they believe an employee has been overpaid.

-What does the law say about overpayment?
+What does the law say about overpayment of wages?

 The first thing you’re probably thinking is ‘can I retrieve the money that has been overpaid?’
 In short, yes.